Learn about data limitations when converting from other accounting software to QuickBooks Online.

 Sage 50 Accounting

-- Only a maximum of 3 financial years of data gets converted.
+- Only a maximum of 2 fiscal years worth of data gets converted.